Doctor insights on:

 Fairly low: Systemic lupus erythematosus is a complex genetic disease meaning that there are many genes that may affect risk (over 80 known so far) and only a handful of these genes is likely to have a change that increase risk for lupus in any one person.
 An environmental component is also a major factor (often virus or other unknown triggers), In identical twins, if one has lupus most often the other doesn't. ...Read more

 Type of lupus: What type of Lupus does she have.
 There are many types and each one has specific therapy.
 Also people with lupus can have multiple different types of manifestations and each of these manifestations are treated in different ways.
 Also different rheumatologisst may treat the same manifestation in different ways because different treatment will work.
 Have her bring you to her next visit. ...Read more

-Not enough info: There is no one best med for lupus although Plaquenil is usually given to almost all who have systemic lupus.
+Not enough info: There is no one best med for lupus although Plaquenil (hydroxychloroquine) is usually given to almost all who have systemic lupus.
 You give no specific information about her disease and therefore cannot receive a specific answer.
 You should be asking that question to the doctors who treat her. ...Read more